Two boys wearing lab coats and goggles are working on a piece of meat

 In eighth grade, we study the American Revolution until Reconstruction.

-Grades K-5: Through songs and games, students in the lower grades learn basic vocabulary and short sentences that will become the foundation for future years of learning.
+Grades K-3: Through songs and games, students in the lower grades learn basic vocabulary and conversational Spanish that will become the foundation for future years of learning.
 Traditional Hispanic songs, chants, rhymes, games, stories, and written activities are part of our regular lessons.
 Classes start with a prayer in Spanish, and religious and Hispanic holidays, as well as cultural celebrations, are introduced during the course of the year.

-Through their early school years, students learn by familiarizing themselves with new words and simple sentences, adding to the previously mastered vocabulary.
-Special attention is given to pronunciation and basic reading skills, ensuring that our young learners build a strong foundation.
+Through their primary school years, students learn by familiarizing themselves with new words and simple sentences, adding to the previously mastered vocabulary.

 • Create an enjoyment of reading in the entire school